Astros vs. Red Sox Player Props Betting Odds

-You can see player prop bet odds for Kyle Tucker, Rafael Devers and other players on the Houston Astros and Boston Red Sox before their matchup at 8:10 PM ET on Tuesday at Minute Maid Park.
+Player prop bet odds for Kyle Tucker, Rafael Devers and others are available when the Houston Astros host the Boston Red Sox at Minute Maid Park on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!